 Traditions aren’t a burden instead it’s the bond that holds the family and society together.

 India has witnessed a lot of political and social phases, from Indus valley civilization to Indian in dependent, from age old customs to globalization… Indian culture has transformed and evolved in all these years.
 And behind almost every tradition are centuries of invasions, conquests, religious beliefs and political changes.
 The reflection of these customs is clearly seen in the household cooking and Indian catering services.
 But what holds Indians together is the culture and traditions.
-Let’s give you an overview of India’s rich multinational and diverse food heritage which makes Indian food system all the more unique:
+Let’s give you an overview of India’s rich multinational and diverse food heritage which makes Indian Wedding Food system all the more unique:

 FIRST MEAL FOR ANIMALS

 It is believed that God resides in every being even in animals.
 According to the Hindu beliefs God is in every animal so out of the entire plate some part of the meal is kept aside for animals such as cow, dog and crow.
 Even before an event or ceremonies food caterers keep some meal for animals.

 Thali is a wholesome meal with pickle, salad, rice, wheat bread and vegetable curries.
 It is a balanced diet which is not only mouthwatering but nutritious as well.
 The beautiful Thali has an assortment of various delicacies which is certainly a delight to the eyes and tongue.

 It is a common custom to serve hot food on banana leaf as it is considered nutritious and adds aroma to the meal.
 Banana leaves contain large amounts of antioxidant polyphenols.
 This is a common tradition in south India especially Kerala.
 Now a day’s many Indian caterers provide food on banana leaves.